 “Can I use your self-closing hinges on a door that opens more than 120 degrees?”

-So why is 120 degree angle the limit, and what happens if you push beyond it?
+So why is 120-degree angle, and what happens if you push beyond it?
 Let’s break it down.

 What Happens If You Go Beyond 120 Degree

 Technically—yes.
-The self closing spring hinge can open slightly beyond that.
-But we do not recommend it for frequent use for these three reasons:
+Waterson self closing spring hinge can open slightly beyond that.
+But we do not recommend it for frequent use because:

-Although the hinge can physically swing farther in some cases, it’s not designed to sustain that added load long-term.
+Although Waterson hinge can physically swing farther in some cases, it’s not designed to sustain that added load long-term.
 That’s a performance compromise we advise against.

 broken hinges